Search by Keyword

-It's safe to say that each and every rock and roll band that has ever existed have engaged in an activity that has become known as “jamming.”
-This is the exercise where each member of the group plays their instruments in a somewhat unihibited way in order to releive the pressure felt from working out serious detailed arrangements of music.
-Many times, it just takes one member to suggest a rhythm or key to play in, which in turn encourages the rest of the band to join in.
-Anyone who has ever been in a serious working group, or even in just a simple basement band, can attest to this being a regular occurrence.
+It's safe to say every rock and roll band that ever existed has engaged in an activity that has become known as “jamming.”
+This is the exercise wherein each member of a group plays their instrument in a spontaneous and unihibited manner, just for fun or in order to relieve the pressure built up from working out serious detailed musical arrangements.
+It often takes only one member suggesting a riff, a rhythm or key to play in to encourage the rest of the band joining in.
+Anyone who has ever been in a serious working group, or even just a simple basement band, can attest to this being a regular occurrence.

-If this is true with the teenagers in your neighbors garage, then it certainly has proven to be the case with the most popular band in the world, The Beatles.
+If this is true for the teenagers in your neighbor's garage, it certainly has proven to be the case for the most popular band in the world, The Beatles.
 In fact, many of their excursions into “jamming” have happened in the recording studio with the tapes rolling.
-Many times, in between recording the rhythm track of one of their songs, one group member may start singing or playing an old song that their current composition reminds them of, this causing the others to join in for a quick impromptu performance.
-Other times, just to blow off steam, they would just start playing an indistinct musical progression for a while.
+Many times, between recording takes for one of their songs, one group member might start singing or playing an old song that comes to mind or perhaps their current composition reminds them of, causing the others to join in for a quick impromptu performance.
+Other times, just to blow off steam, they might start playing an indistinct musical progression for a while, looking for inspiration.

 One such example of this was on June 1st, 1967, the very day that The Beatles' highly acclaimed masterpiece “Sgt.
 Pepper's Lonely Hearts Club Band” was released.
 Studio time was booked at De Lane Lea Music Studios in London for The Beatles to record, George Martin and two engineers being on hand with the intention of capturing every moment of brilliance on tape.
 Author and historian Mark Lewisohn was granted the privilege of hearing the recordings made on this day in preperation for his book “The Beatles Recording Sessions.”
 Here is his description of what he heard: